-- Employee dishonesty coverage up to a \$400,000 limit. - Property loss is paid at the replacement cost for property on file, if replaced within three years after the loss, otherwise paid on an actual cash value basis, to a combined total of \$1.0 billion per occurrence. - Boiler and machinery coverage for the replacement cost up to \$100 million limit. - Public officials error and omissions covered up to \$5,000,000 each occurrence, with an annual aggregate of \$5,000,000. - Workers' compensation insurance per statutory requirements and Employer's Liability Coverage up to \$5 million.
+- Employee dishonesty coverage up to a \$400,000 limit. - Property loss is paid at the replacement cost for property on file, if replaced within three years after the loss; otherwise, paid on an actual cash value basis, to a combined total of \$1.0 billion per occurrence. - Boiler and machinery coverage for the replacement cost up to \$100 million limit. - Public officials error and omissions covered up to \$5,000,000 each occurrence, with an annual aggregate of \$5,000,000. - Workers' compensation insurance per statutory requirements and Employer's Liability Coverage up to \$5 million.

 Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years.
-There were no reductions in insurance coverage in fiscal year 2016, 2015 and 2014.
+There were no reductions in insurance coverage in fiscal years 2017, 2016 and 2015.
 Liabilities are recorded when it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated net of the respective insurance coverage.
 Liabilities include an amount for claims that have been incurred but not reported (IBNR).
-There were no IBNR claims payable as of June 30, 2016, 2015 and 2014.
+There were no IBNR claims payable as of June 30, 2017, 2016 and 2015.

-(12) Governmental Accounting Standards Board Statements Issued, Not Yet Effective
+(11) Governmental Accounting Standards Board Statements Issued, Not Yet Effective